ClaySheffler/GetCleanData/CodeBook_README.md

 SubjectID, x variables (Features), and y (Activity) were split into three separate files each for Train/Test sets, for 6 total.

+Another two files, features.txt and activity_labels.txt contained the friendly/descriptive names for all 561 X variables and Y (Activity).

 ##### The script "run_Analysis.R" does the following: